Alex-Pennington/mars-suite/PROJECT_OVERVIEW.md

 Before we can test MELP-e voice, we need to verify that our MIL-STD-188-110A modem implementation actually works — that it can successfully exchange data with other 110A modems in the wild.

-The most widely-used amateur/MARS implementation is Paul Brain's Cm110s modem core, which powers AF-DM (Air Force Digital Modem), MS-DMT (by Steve Hajducek), and other tools.
+The most widely-used amateur/MARS implementation is Paul Brain's Cm110s modem core, which powers AF-DM (Air Force Digital Modem), MS-DMT (by Steve Hajducek, N2CKH), and other tools.
 Steve Hajducek's work on MS-DMT is what originally brought this project to our attention and set us on this path.
 If Phoenix Nest's modem can talk to Brain's modem, it can talk to most of the 110A ecosystem.

 **The interoperability requirement:**
 - Phoenix Nest TX → Brain RX: Must decode correctly